 Phase 3 guidance: (4/7/2021)

 200 people maximum; physical distancing and protective measures must be maintained

 For large indoor recreational spaces such as gymnasiums, capacity should be limited to 50% capacity so long as adequate ventilation, social distancing, and adequate masking can be maintained.

 (TBD) people maximum; physical distancing and protective measures must be maintained.

 Recommendations for Outdoor gatherings; public or private:

-25 people maximum (not including employees); must maintain physical distancing and protective measures
+25 people maximum (not including employees); must maintain physical distancing & protective measures

 Maintain physical distancing and protective measures in all phases